bbakalovGlobal/facebookApi/README.md

 ##Purpose:##
-* invistigate how works FacebookApi and use new knowledge.
+* investigate how works FacebookApi and use new knowledge.